obvonage/deved-platform/content/blog/en/what-can-i-do-with-mms.md

 And voila!
 Daily xkcd comics via MMS.

 ![Screenshot of xkcd comic issue 974 'The General Problem' in an MMS](/content/blog/what-can-i-do-with-mms/xkcd-mms-screenshot.png "Screenshot of xkcd comic in an MMS")

+## Conclusion and Next Steps

+In this blog post we learned a bit more MMS, what you can do with it, and how to use the Vonage Messages API to send an MMS message.

+We always welcome community involvement.
+Please feel free to join us on the [Vonage Community Slack](https://developer.vonage.com/community/slack) or send us a message on [Twitter](https://twitter.com/VonageDev).